 In this post, we’re going to be taking a look at 15 of the greatest and most famous British singers of the 1960s.
 Let’s get started.

 1. John Lennon

-The 60s were a busy decade for Lennon.
-His original band, the Quarrymen, became the Beatles in 1960, and by the end of the decade, he began his band with Yoko Ono, the Plastic Ono Band.
+The ’60s were a busy decade for John Lennon.
+His original band, the Quarrymen, became the Beatles.
+By the end of the decade, he began his band with Yoko Ono, the Plastic Ono Band.

-Before 1970 even came around, he quit the band that made him famous for trying his hand at being a solo artist.
-He had an ego to match his noted intelligence, once infamously bragging, “The Beatles are more popular than Jesus now.”
+Before 1970 even came around, he quit the band that made him famous to try his hand at a solo career.

 2. Paul McCartney